jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_06.md

 ## Visualization on stampede2

-While batch visualization can be performed on any stampede2 node, a set of nodes have been configured for hardware-accelerated rendering.
-The vis queue contains a subset of 132 compute nodes configured with one NVIDIA K40 GPU each.
+While batch visualization can be performed on any Stampede 2 node, a set of nodes have been configured for hardware-accelerated rendering.

 ### Launch Remote Desktop